ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 <a name="outline"></a>
 ## Outline

 In this tutorial I am going to present how to quickly infer the topology of the species tree from SNP data with the multi-species-coalescent model implemented in the software [SVDQuartets](https://www.asc.ohio-state.edu/kubatko.2/software/SVDquartets/) ([Chifman and Kubatko 2014](https://doi.org/10.1093/bioinformatics/btu530)), and how to assess node support with bootstrapping.
-The SNP dataset will first be filtered with [bcftools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://doi.org/10.1093/bioinformatics/btr509)).
+The SNP dataset will first be filtered with [BCFtools](http://www.htslib.org/doc/bcftools.html) ([Li 2011](https://doi.org/10.1093/bioinformatics/btr509)).

 <a name="dataset"></a>
 ## Dataset

 The SNP data used in this tutorial (and in some of the following tutorials) is part of a recently published genomic dataset for Lake Tanganyika cichlid fishes ([Ronco et al. 2021](https://doi.org/10.1038/s41586-020-2930-4)).
 In this dataset, two individuals (a male and a female) of each cichlid species of Lake Tanganyika have been sequenced on the Illumina platform with a coverage around 10&times;, and read data of all sequenced individuals have been mapped against the Nile tilapia (*Oreochromis niloticus*) genome assembly ([Conte et al. 2017](https://doi.org/10.1186/s12864-017-3723-5)), which has been assembled at the chromosome level.
 Variant calling was then performed with the [Genome Analysis Toolkit (GATK)](https://software.broadinstitute.org/gatk/) ([McKenna et al. 2010](https://doi.org/10.1101/gr.107524.110)), and several filtering steps have been applied to remove low-quality genotypes and all indel variation.
-To reduce computational demands, the part of this dataset used in this tutorial is limited to SNP variation mapped to a single chromosome of Nile tilapia, chromosome 5, and it includes the genotypes of a set of 28 individuals of 14 different cichlid species.
-Most of these species represent the group that has already been included in the tutorial [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) and [Local Assembly](../local_assembly/README.md), fishes of the genus *Neolamprologus* within the Lake Tanganyika tribe Lamprologini.
+As in tutorial [Whole-Genome Alignment](whole_genome_alignment/README.md), the dataset in this tutorial is limited to SNP variation mapped to a single chromosome of Nile tilapia, chromosome 5, to reduce computational demands.
+Here, this dataset includes the genotypes of a set of 28 individuals from 14 different cichlid species.
+Most of these species represent the group that has already been the focus of the tutorials [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) and [Whole-Genome Alignment](whole_genome_alignment/README.md), fishes of the genus *Neolamprologus* within the Lake Tanganyika tribe Lamprologini.
 Below is a list of all individuals and species included in the dataset of this tutorial.

 <center>